Tendai: Study

 A page from a Lotus Sutra folding manuscript, printed in the Edo period.
 The Hiragana written to the right of the Kanji characters contains the Onyomi ("Chinese sound") and the Katakana letters to the left contains the Kanbun translations.

 The Tendai school emphasizes the unity of study and practice.
-The curriculum includes a comprehensive approach to Buddhist study that reflects its foundation in the Chinese tradition.
+The curriculum includes a comprehensive approach to Buddhist study that reflects its foundation in the Chinese Buddhist tradition.
 The Tendai curriculum is distinctive for its breadth, combining scriptural study, debate, and exegesis.

 The primary textual foundation of the Tendai school is the Threefold Lotus Sūtra (Japanese: Hokke-kyō), which is regarded as the supreme teaching of the Buddha and the main scriptural authority of the Tendai tradition.
 In addition to the Lotus Sutra, the Tendai curriculum includes several other key Indic sources which are used to support the Lotus Sutra which are: the Daichido-ron (Great Wisdom Treatise), the Mahāparinirvāṇa Sūtra (Jp: Daihatsunehan-kyō), the Prajñāpāramitā Sūtra in 25000 slokas (Daihannya-kyō) and the Book of the Original Acts that Adorn the Bodhisattva (Bosatsu Yōraku Hongyō Kyō, T. 24, No. 1485).
 Other sutras are also studied, such as the Brahmajāla Sūtra (Bonmō-kyō), which provides the school with its bodhisattva precepts.

 There are also numerous Chinese Tiantai Treatises studied in Tendai Buddhism.
 The writings of the Chinese Tiantai patriarch Zhiyi (538–597) are also central.
-Three key works: Makashikan (摩訶止観), Profound Meaning of the Lotus Sutra (Hokke Gengi, 法華玄義), and Words and Phrases of the Lotus Sutra (Hokke Mongu, 法華文句) — form the core of Tendai scholastic study.
+Three key works form the core of Tendai scholastic study: Makashikan (摩訶止観), Profound Meaning of the Lotus Sutra (Hokke Gengi, 法華玄義), and Words and Phrases of the Lotus Sutra (Hokke Mongu, 法華文句).
 These are always read with the commentaries by Zhanran.
 Another important work by Zhiyi for Tendai is the Commentary on the Meaning of the Bodhisattva Precepts, which is a key work for novices seeking to understand the Tendai approach to the precepts.
 There are also various other works which are important, including other works by Zhiyi, Zhanran and Siming Zhili.

 Regarding Japanese sources, the works of Saichō, especially his works on the bodhisattva precepts like the Kenkairon (Clarifying the Precepts), are central to the Tendai understanding of ordination and precepts.

 Apart from these sources, the Tendai school also maintains a tradition of Esoteric Buddhism (Taimitsu, Mikkyō).
 The key esoteric scriptures in the Tendai esoteric curriculum are: Vairocanābhisaṃbodhi Sūtra (Dainichi Kyō), Vajrasekhara Sūtra (Kongōchōkyō), and the Susiddhikara Sūtra (Soshitsujikara-kyō).
 These are read alongside various traditional commentaries by Yixing, Ennin, Enchin and Annen.